ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 - **What authentication mechanisms are supported for ClickPipes for Kafka?**

   For Apache Kafka protocol data sourced, ClickPipes supports [SASL/PLAIN](https://docs.confluent.io/platform/current/kafka/authentication_sasl/authentication_sasl_plain.html) authentication with TLS encryption.
 For Amazon MSK ClickPipes, Redpanda, and Upstash supports [SCRAM-SHA-512](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html) authentication.

+- **Do you support schema registries for managed Kafka Providers?**

+You can also select a Schema Registry server and credentials to handle your decoding and validation (Currently only available for Confluent Cloud).

+- **Does ClickPipes AWS MSK support IAM authentication?**

+AWS MSK authentication currently only supports SASL/SCRAM-SHA-512 authentication.
+IAM authentication is coming soon.